 After downloading the MD5 & SHA Checksum Utility, run the program as an administrator.

-Copy the Linux Mint ISO hash value and paste it into the HASH part in the MD5 & SHA Checksum Utility program.
+Copy its hash value and paste it into the HASH part in the MD5 & SHA Checksum Utility program.

 Now click the Browse button to select the Linux Mint image you want to verify.